me-no-dev/ESPAsyncWebServer/README.md

 - Easily extendible to handle any type of content
 - Supports Continue 100
 - Async WebSocket plugin offering different locations without extra servers or ports
+- Async EventSource (ServerSideEvents) plugin to send events to the browser
+- URL Rewrite plugin for conditional and permanent url rewrites
+- ServeStatic plugin that supports cache, Last-Modified, default index and more

 ## Important things to remember
 - This is fully asynchronous server and as such does not run on the loop thread.